-Not only is it a powerful file manager app, Documents have much more powerful features such as document viewer & editor, zip extractor, cloud service manager.
+Not only is it a powerful file manager app, But Documents also has much more powerful features such as document viewer & editor, zip extractor, cloud service manager.

 MyMedia is not as versatile as Documents, but if all you need is a download manager app that can help you download videos quickly, it is an option worth taking a look at.

 If you select “Open”, the app will stream and play the video normally.
 If you select “Download the file”, it will prompt you to name the file and start downloading.

 Downloaded videos can be found in the Media tab.
 When you tap on a file, MyMedia will bring up the menu including several options, such as play the video, save to Camera Roll, Open in Other Apps, and Export File.

 MyMedia works the same way as Documents.
 Therefore, you can alternatively use it to download videos from Youtube, Facebook, Twitter,… using the method shown above.